Top 15 Most Offbeat Attractions in the Great Smoky Mountains

 At Westgate Resorts, when you Check-In, there’s a LOT to Check-Out!
 Your Gatlinburg vacation awaits!
 Explore our Gatlinburg resorts today or talk with a vacation planner at 888-852-2959 or 407-355-2690.

 Planning a Gatlinburg vacation getaway to the Great Smoky Mountains?
-Westgate offers three resorts in the area that satisfy every budget: Westgate Smoky Mountain Resort & Spa, River Terrace Resort & Convention Center, and Wild Bear Inn.
+Westgate offers three resorts in the area that satisfy every budget: Westgate Smoky Mountain Resort & Water Park, River Terrace Resort & Convention Center, and Wild Bear Inn.